Nobody Thinks It Will Work

 - This is the general reaction of the Summer Court to Aislinn's relationship with Seth in Wicked Lovely.

 Live Action TV

-The CSI: Crime Scene Investigation episode "$35k OBO" begins with a couple leaving a restaurant, wishing one another happy anniversary and remarking, "And they said it would never last."
+- The CSI episode "$35k OBO" begins with a couple leaving a restaurant, wishing one another happy anniversary and remarking, "And they said it would never last."
 Since it's CSI, it doesn't come as all that much of a surprise when the trope is almost instantly violently subverted in more ways than one: Not only are they both murdered, but it turns out they each hired the same hitwoman to kill the other.

 "C'est la vie", say the old folks, it goes to show you never can tell